qilingframework/rtfd.io/docs/ida.md

 `rootfs` is the root directory of the emulated environment.
 Usually, the `/path/to/qiling/examples/rootfs/<arch>` directory should work for most cases. `user custom script` provides custom callbacks before running the binary, continuing, or single-stepping and a good example can be found [here](https://github.com/qilingframework/qiling/blob/dev/qiling/extensions/idaplugin/examples/custom_script.py).

-To setup the plugin, right-click anywhere and choose the submenu `Qiling Emulator` from the popup menu.
+To setup the plugin, right-click anywhere and choose the submenu `Qiling Emulator` from the pop-up menu.

 [![](img/ida1.png){: style="height:auto;width:500px;display:block;margin:left"}](img/ida1.png)

-Select `Setup` from the menu and a window is pop up for the `rootfs` and `custom user script`.
+Select `Setup` from the menu, pop-up window will appear and ask for `rootfs` and `custom user script`

 [![](img/ida2.png){: style="height:auto;width:500px;display:block;margin:left"}](img/ida2.png)